jvidalallende/eacs-python-and-cpp-testing/README.md

 This is a two way road, we can use C/C++ from python, by mean of integrating built-in modules in python, or run python code from C++.

-In this assigment we are focusing in how to integrate  C/C++ code with Python.
+In this assignment we are focusing in how to integrate  C/C++ code with Python.
 Furthermore we are interested if it is possible to run unit tests written in Python to test C++ code.